-In the workplace, as in many other areas of life, coaching is now understood to be one of the most effective ways of discovering and achieving goals and developing the skills, presence, and alignment to progress in a business or career context.
+Business or Executive Coaching is now understood to be one of the most effective ways of discovering and achieving goals, and developing the skills and alignment to progress in a business or career context.

 Is it something you should consider for yourself or your team?

 Most of the clients we work with are not people you would think need coaching.
 They are successful already.
 They actively choose coaching, because they know it can make such a difference in achieving a more balanced and productive life.